topjohnwu/Magisk/docs/samsung.md

 5. Select the **AP** tar file.
 Magisk Manager will patch the whole firmware file and store the output to `[Internal Storage]/Download/magisk_patched.tar`
 6. Copy the tar file to your PC, and boot your device to download mode.
 7. Flash `magisk_patched.tar` as AP in ODIN <br> **Important: Uncheck "Auto Reboot" in Options!!!!**
 8. Magisk is now successfully flashed to your device!
-But there are still several steps before you properly use the device.
+But there are still several steps before you can properly use the device.
 9. We now want to boot into the stock recovery to factory reset our device. <br>
 **Full data wipe is mandatory!
 Do not skip this step.** <br>
 Press *Power + Volume Down* to exit download mode, and as soon as the screen turns off, immediately press *Power + Bixby + Volume Up* to boot to recovery partition.
 Just as mentioned in the previous section, since we want to boot into stock recovery, **continue pressing the volume up button until you see the stock recovery screen**.